-You’ll find information on our full schedule of events for the bicycling season, including our unique Wright Stuff Century.
+We have a full schedule of events for the bicycling season, including our unique Wright Stuff Century.
 All cyclists are cordially invited to participate in our rides.
 Just show up, wear a helmet, and sign a liability waiver.
 There is no fee unless noted in this schedule.
 We hope you’ll enjoy yourself enough to become a member of the club.

 Bombay rides are scheduled from April through November and go rain or shine.
 Starting times and starting points are listed on the Rides page.
-You can also download and print a summary of the schedule here.
+You can also download and print a PDF summary of the schedule here.